-In addition to MSW and recyclables generated within the County, the transfer station accepts residential and commercial MSW that originates in neighboring localities.
+The transfer station also accepts residential and commercial MSW that originates in neighboring localities.
 Because MSW originating from outside the County is not accounted for, the entire tonnage received at the transfer station is used to calculate Greene County's annual recycling rate.
 This results in an artificially low rate for recycling taking place in the County.